Go to content

 Seafood is extremely rich in vitamins and trace elements.
 Particularly iodine, which is involved in the proper functioning of the nervous system and in the synthesis of thyroid hormones, which influence numerous bodily functions.
 When the thyroid gland is dysregulated, it can lead to fatigue, stress, irritability and weight gain...
 Salmon and trout are excellent sources of omega-3 fatty fish.
 Butternut, a seasonal vegetable, is rich in carotenoids, antioxidants that combat the free radicals responsible for cell aging.
 Not to mention its high fibre content, which helps regulate intestinal transit.
 Spinach is rich in vitamins and iron.
 Iron deficiency is often responsible for fatigue and loss of energy.
 To optimise its assimilation by the body, combine spinach with vitamin C, for example, by drizzling it with lemon juice.
 Finally, pineapple is rich in vitamin C, antioxidants, fibre and bromelain, an enzyme that aids digestion and helps prevent heartburn and bloating.
 Ginger, a powerful anti-inflammatory and fortifier, is ideal in winter to boost the immune system.
 As for rosemary, it acts both on the digestive system to relieve it, and on the nervous system to regulate it in cases of nervousness or fatigue.

-Don't miss your dish our tips for successful barbecued fish!
+Don't miss your dish thanks to our tips for successful barbecue fish!

 Vegetarian menu at Kokko for top energy

-If meat and fish don't appeal to you, don't worry, Kokko has put together a vegetarian menu for you!
+If meat and fish don't appeal to you, no problem!
+Kokko has created a vegetarian menu to revitalize you!

 Dessert: Wood-fired banana crumble

-Rich in beta-carotene (a precursor of vitamin A), antioxidants and vitamin C, sweet potatoes are excellent for your health.
-As for tandoori, an Indian blend of spices such as garlic, chili, coriander, cumin, cinnamon, pepper and many others, it contains large quantities of polyphenols, the largest family of antioxidants.
-Polyphenols help fight a wide range of pathologies by slowing cell ageing and regulating cholesterol, blood sugar and blood pressure.
+Sweet potatoes are rich in beta-carotene (a precursor to vitamin A), antioxidants, and vitamin C, making them excellent for your health.
+As for tandoori, an Indian blend of numerous spices such as garlic, chili, coriander, cumin, cinnamon, pepper, and many others, it contains a large quantity of polyphenols, which are the largest family of antioxidants.
+These help fight against numerous pathologies by slowing down cellular aging by acting on the regulation of cholesterol, blood sugar, or even blood pressure.

 Soy sprouts, or mung beans, are a legume that can easily replace meat or fish, providing the necessary proteins and amino acids.
 Beansprouts are also a source of numerous minerals, such as copper, iron and zinc, which are essential for a healthy body.
 Finally, the banana, renowned for being packed with vitamins and satiating, prevents cravings outside mealtimes, notably because the sugars it contains are 'slow' carbohydrates that help regulate blood sugar levels.
 In addition, its high potassium content helps prevent and reduce hypertension.
 Accompanied by Goji berries and Cranberries, rich in antioxidants and vitamin C, this dessert is a real energy-booster and anti-fatigue cocktail.

-Barbecue lovers vs. vegans: what if we could make up around the barbecue?
+Barbecue lovers vs. vegans: what if we reconciled around the barbecue?

-Mixed menu at Kokko to keep you in top shape
+Kokko's mixed menu to keep you in top form

-Main course: Scallops and lentils with sun-dried tomatoes or filet mignon stuffed with dried fruit
+Main course: Scallops and lentils with sun-dried tomatoes or pork tenderloin stuffed with dried fruit

 Dessert: Grilled bananas or caramelised pineapple

-As well as being a source of omega-3, mackerel is an inexpensive fatty fish.
-Rich in protein and low in fat, rabbit is a lean meat.
-Most of thefatty acids it contains are good for your health, helping to lower cholesterol levels in the blood.
-Rabbit is also packed with vitamins, particularly from the B group , such as vitamin B3, which boosts energy production.
-Prunes and dried fruits such as apricots, figs and almonds are also rich in vitamins and minerals, and are particularly recommended for boosting energy during periods of sluggishness.
-As for honey, anti-inflammatory, antibacterial and antiseptic, it is renowned for boosting the immune system.
+Mackerel, in addition to being an oily fish and a source of omega-3, is inexpensive.
+Rabbit is a lean meat, rich in protein and low in fat.
+Most of the fatty acids it contains are beneficial for health and have an effect on cholesterol, lowering it in the blood.
+In addition, it is packed with vitamins, especially group B vitamins like vitamin B3, which activates energy production.
+Furthermore, prunes, as well as dried fruits such as apricots, figs, and almonds, are rich in vitamins and minerals and particularly recommended in case of fatigue to restore energy.
+As for honey, an anti-inflammatory, antibacterial, and antiseptic, it is known to strengthen the immune system.

-For dessert, choose a banana with its high magnesium content, which helps combat fatigue and nervousness, orpineapple, which is an excellent source of vitamin C and aids digestion.
+For dessert, choose between banana with its high magnesium content, which helps fight fatigue and nervousness, and pineapple, which is an excellent source of vitamin C and helps with digestion.

-Preparation tips: Whenever possible, choose fresh, seasonal produce (see December's list).
-Opt for organic fruit and vegetables, and look out for labels on meat, fish and seafood.
-To preserve the vitamins in your food, eat it as soon as possible after purchase, avoid storing it too long in the fridge, and opt for short, gentle cooking times.
-With Kokko, nothing is too complicated. master indirect cooking!
+Preparation tips: Choose fresh, seasonal products as much as possible (find those for the month of December).
+Opt for organic fruits and vegetables and pay attention to labels for meat, fish, and seafood.
+To preserve the vitamins in your food as much as possible, eat them quickly after purchase, avoid storing them in the refrigerator for too long, and focus on gentle, short cooking times.
+With Kokko, nothing is too complicated; you simply need to master indirect cooking!
 Enjoy your meal!